-From calorie-laden burgers to New York-style pizza and southern soul food, our pick of the best American food joints in London, words by Lauren Thomas.
+From calorie-laden burgers to New York-style pizza and southern soul food, our pick of the best American food joints in London.

 Bringing New York to the streets of London comes easy to Annabel and Michael Wheeler and as New York natives, it’s certainly no surprise.

 Residing in one of the chic streets of Soho in London’s West End, this gourmet and trendy pizzeria encourages you to fold your pizza for the ultimate double-dose-of-pizza-goodness.

 If you like your pizza that little bit fancy, try the Montauk; with tuna, olives, 100 per cent aged mozzarella, onion, olive tapenade and boiled egg.
 If you’re a fan of simplicity try the Grandma’s Pie; a combination of mozzarella and pecorino cheese, garlic oil, tomato, parsley and oregano.
 Either way, Bob’s your uncle!
 You’ve got yourself on the guest list for pizza heaven that’s open till late with a killer DJ.
 NY Fold’s sister eatery, Fold, opened in trendy London Fields earlier this year.

 What do you get when two mates eat and travel their way through New York?
 They bring a piece of the Big Apple back home with them.

 American-style food that is home-made with a whole lotta love, the guys behind Dirty Bones know how to impress the hungry locals.
 Boasting bottomless brunch cocktails, Brooklyn-inspired beats and naughty-but-nice American food including tasty vegan-friendly tacos and burgers, it’s certainly no surprise that they’ve expanded, with locations spanning Kensington, Soho, Shoreditch, Carnaby and Oxford.